-Bond tests should also be conducted to ensure compatibility with the substrate.
+- Bond tests should also be conducted for compatibility with the substrate.
 It is recommended that this test be used to determine the compatibility of resilient flooring adhesives to concrete subfloors after the removal of old adhesives, curing agents, parting compounds, dust inhibitors, oil, grease, paint, varnish and other special surface treatments or conditions.
 Using the flooring material and recommended adhesives, install 3' x 3' panels spaced approximately 50' apart throughout the subfloor area.
 Select areas next to walls, columns, or other light traffic areas.
 Tape edges of panels to prevent edge drying of adhesive.
 When testing where a curing agent has been used, the curing agent must be removed in some areas for bond testing.
-If the panels are securely bonded after a period of 72 hours, you may conclude that the subfloor surface is sufficiently clean of foreign material for satisfactory installation of the resilient flooring.

-- As an alternative to the removal of residual asphalt cutback adhesives or installing directly on metal substrates, apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler comparable alternative as approved by the underlayment manufacturer.
-All warranties and/or performance guarantees concerning third-party underlayment failure rest with the underlayment manufacturer and not with AHF Products. - Many adhesive removal products contain solvents that leave a residue within the subfloor.
+If the panels are securely bonded after a period of 72 hours, you may conclude that the subfloor surface is sufficiently clean of foreign material for satisfactory installation of the resilient flooring. - As an alternative to the removal of residual asphalt cutback adhesives or installing directly on metal substrates, apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler or S-466 Patch StrongTM, as approved by the underlayment manufacturer.
+All warranties and/or performance guarantees concerning third-party underlayment failure rest with the underlayment manufacturer and not with Armstrong Flooring. - Many adhesive removal products contain solvents that leave a residue within the subfloor.
 This residue can negatively affect the new adhesive and bleed through the new floor covering.
 The use of asbestos encapsulants or bridging materials over asphaltic adhesive is not recommended.
-These products may affect the bonding properties of the new - Radiant-heated substrates must not exceed a maximum surface temperature of 85° F (29° C).
-Concrete floors should be tested for alkalinity.
-The allowable readings are determined by the adhesive being used for installation
+These products may affect the bonding properties of the new adhesive. - Radiant-heated substrates must not exceed a maximum surface temperature of 85° F (29° C). - Concrete floors should be tested for alkalinity.
+The allowable readings are determined by the adhesive being used for installation.

-FITTING:
+FITTING

-- Unroll material and lay flat to allow the roll curl to relax before fitting. - .
-Material must be adhered within 4 hours of cutting and fitting. - Before installing the material, plan the layout so seams fall at least 6" (15.24 cm) away from subfloor/underlayment joints.
-Do not install over expansion joints. - .
-When installing over an existing resilient floor, plan the layout so the new seams do not coincide with seams or joints of the existing installation. - · Recommended fitting procedures include freehand knifing, straight scribing, or pattern scribing.
+- Unroll material and lay flat to allow the roll curl to relax before fitting. - Material must be adhered within 4 hours of cutting and fitting. - Before installing the material, plan the layout so seams fall at least 6" (15.24 cm) away from subfloor/underlayment joints.
+Do not install over expansion joints. - When installing over an existing resilient floor, plan the layout so the new seams do not coincide with seams or joints of the existing installation. - Recommended fitting procedures include freehand knifing, straight scribing, or pattern scribing.

-Adhesives Set-in-Wet Dry-to-Touch Working Time Traffic Post-Installation S-995 Open Time: >10 minutes.
-Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart; porous substrates only Open Time: 45 minutes.
-Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 2 Hours Light Foot Traffic: 24 Hours Heavy Traffic & Rolling Loads: 48 Hours S-1000 Open Time: 10 minutes Trowel: 1/32"(0.8mm) deep, 1/16" (1.6mm) wide, 1/32"(0.8mm) apart 45 minutes Light Foot Traffic: 3 hours Heavy Traffic: 4 hours Heavy Rolling Loads: 6-8 hours Flip Spray Open Time: Approximately 30 mins or more Up to 4 hours Light Foot Traffic: Immediately Heavy Traffic & Rolling Loads: 24 hours
+Adhesives Set-in-Wet Dry-to-Touch Working Time Traffic Post-Installation S-995 Adhesive Open Time: >10 minutes.
+Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart; porous substrates only Open Time : >15 minutes.
+Trowel : U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 2 Hours Light Foot Traffic: 24 Hours Heavy Traffic & Rolling Loads: 48 Hours S-580 Adhesive - Open Time : 30 minutes Trowel : Brush or Roll On 20-30 Minutes S-1000 Adhesive Open Time: 10-20 minutes Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 45 Minutes Light Foot Traffic: 4 Hours Heavy Traffic & Rolling Loads: 8 Hours Flip ® Adhesive - Open Time : 30 minutes Spray On 4 Hours Heavy Traffic & Rolling Loads: Immediate